Worried about those clouds rolling in on session day? Don’t stress! Here’s how to use those clouds to your advantage!

 4. Try to find bursts/pools of light.

 If you find that the clouds are interspersed with light, try to use it to your advantage!
 Take a look at the ground and see if there are any “pools” of light on the ground that can create that pretty glow!
 Place your clients with the sun on the back of their heads (if it’s direct), and backlight them!
 That creates a beautiful glow that will illuminate from behind!
 But…always make sure to find a light source to brighten your subjects in the front!

 5. How to brighten your subjects on a cloudy day.

 A great way to brighten up those images during darker cloudy days is to find a spot where that minimal diffused light is going to bounce back on your subject.
 Instead of using a reflector, use light colored surfaces in neutral colors!
 Even though there doesn’t appear to be a lot of light in the sky, there IS, so use it!

 This photo was taken on a cloudy day!
 The reason her skin is so bright is because she was standing on a white marble walkway that was reflecting the light on to her dress and face!

 6. Use those clouds in your composition!

 On those dark days, use those stormy clouds to your advantage!
 Having a dramatic sky can add a lot of interest to a photo.
 You can also play with colors and saturation in post-processing, so you could end up with a very dynamic photo that tells a story!
-For more on altering your photo composition, read this awesome tutorial!
+Read more on altering your photo composition!

 7. Editing in black and white.

 Sometimes we inevitably get home, cull through our images and find that something is missing in our photos or they simple just look flat and boring!
 A great way to save these images in post is to change them to black and white!
 We can also play with the highlights and shadows that can make our pictures more bold and dramatic.